consumr-project/cp/README.md

 # the consumer project

+A crowd sourced platform to help us all learn a little bit more about the things we buy, sell, and consume every day.

+### usage

 local installation. declaring `DEBUG=*` will enable sourcemaps for `build` and server logging and client side perf for `run`.